 \subsection{Some Initial Notation}

 We will assume that the reader is familiar with the concepts of a minimal model, 1-minimal model, and the bar construction for a commutative differential graded algebra (DGA) $A$.
-The concept of a generalized minimal model is due originally to Quillen.
-In the form used in this paper (extensions by free 1 dimensional models) it is due originally to Sullivan \cite{Su}.
+The concept of a generalized minimal model is due originally to Quillen (see for example \cite{Q}).
+In the form used in this paper (extensions by free 1 dimensional models) it is due originally to Sullivan (\cite{Su}, see discussion starting p.\ 316).
 A good reference for the applications of minimal models we have in mind is the treatment in \cite{KM}, Part IV.
 The bar construction is due originally to Eilenberg and Mac Lane.
-Good references for the use of the bar construction in this paper are \cite{C} and \cite{BK} section 2.
+Good references for the use of the bar construction in this paper are \cite{C} and (\cite{BK}, section 2).

-Fix once and for all an elliptic curve $E$ without complex multiplication over a number field $k$:
+In the introduction we fixed once and for all an elliptic curve $E$ without complex multiplication over a number field $k$:

 Cycles with $\Q$-coefficients are to be understood for the remainder of the paper unless otherwise stated.